MachineGunLearning/Project/README.md

 # Project
 This project is one of the deliverables in the couse TDT4173 - Machine Learning at NTNU.

-The purpose of this project is the academic learning of adressing a machine learning task, training and evaluating a model.
+The purpose of this project is the academic learning of adressing a machine learning task.

 ## Running the application
 You can run and test the code with a Virtual Machine or iPhyton notebook.

-To run the application you have to download the dataset(locally or in the cloud).
-Dowload the dataset from kaggle: https://www.kaggle.com/ciplab/real-and-fake-face-detection
+To run the application you have to download the dataset from kaggle: https://www.kaggle.com/ciplab/real-and-fake-face-detection

-Fetch the dataset when downloaded to google cloud:
+### Fetch the dataset

 When saving the dataset on google drive you can access it in Google Colab with the following code: